Series: Mr. Dressup

 - The Voiceless: Finnegan.

-- North of the Border Equivalent: Mister Rogers' Neighborhood.
+- South of the Border Equivalent: Mister Rogers' Neighborhood.
 Justified as Coombs worked with Fred Rogers in an early precursor to both shows.

 - The Trickster: Chester the Crow is often cooking up some sort of prank.